AgnostiqHQ/covalent/doc/source/concepts/server_concepts.rst

 Covalent Services
 #################

-The Covalent server is a service that runs on your local machine or on a server.
-The service contains a *dispatcher* that analyzes workflows (lattices) and hands its component functions (electrons) off to executors.
+The Covalent server runs as a service on your local machine or on a server.
+The service contains a *dispatcher* that analyzes workflows (lattices) and hands its component functions (electrons) off to *executors*.
 Each executor is an adaptor to a backend hardware resource.
 Covalent has a growing list of turn-key executors for common compute backends.
-If no executor exists yet for your compute platform, Covalent supports writing your own.
+If no executor exists yet for your compute platform, Covalent provides base classes for writing your own.

-The examples that follow assume that the Covalent server is running lcoally.
+The examples that follow assume that the Covalent server is running locally.
 You start and manage the local server using the :ref:`Covalent command-line interface (CLI)<dispatcher_api>` tool.
 (See also :doc:`How-to Guide <../how_to/execution/covalent_cli>`.)

 .. _Transport Graph:

 Transport Graph
 ===============

 Before executing the workflow, the dispatcher constructs a dependency graph of the tasks, called the *transport graph*.
-Transport graphs are *directed acyclic graphs*, which are commonly used as a model for workflows.
+Transport graphs are *directed acyclic graphs*, which are a commonly used model for workflows.
 In this model, the nodes of the graph represent tasks and the edges represent dependencies.

-The dispatcher constructs the transport graph by sequentially inspecting the electrons used within the lattice.
+The dispatcher constructs the transport graph by sequentially inspecting the electrons within the lattice.
 As each electron is examined, a corresponding node and its input-output relations are added to the transport graph.
 You can view the transport graph in the GUI.

 .. _Workflow Dispatch: